Skip to main content

 • The proposed event is reasonably likely to involve more than 75 people;

-• Public right-of-way are impeded by the events activities;
+• Public right-of-way is impeded by the events activities;

 • Special circumstances which require (1) the coordinator of multiple uses of public property; (2) assuring the preservation of public property and public spaces; (3) prevention of dangerous, unlawful or impermissible uses; and/or (4) protection of the safety of persons and property around the event as determined by the City Manager or designee.